mikkelsvartveit/thesis/masterproject/text/content/02-background.md

 Obfuscation is a technique that aims to make reverse engineering more difficult, by transforming the code in a way that preserves its functionality but makes it harder to understand.
 This can be achieved through various methods, such as manipulating the control flow of the program in order to make execution harder to follow, alter common data structure layouts and strings, and changing the layout of the file itself and order of instructions.
 Tools like Tigress and Obfuscator-LLVM can take in a working program and apply these transformations automatically [@tigress; @ollvm2015].

-Another advanced obfuscation technique involves creating custom virtual machines that execute programs using proprietary instruction sets incompatible with standard CPUs.
+Another advanced obfuscation technique involves creating custom virtual machines that execute programs using proprietary or random instruction sets incompatible with standard CPUs.
 This process requires two compilation steps: first, the original program is compiled to target the custom virtual machine's instruction set, and then the virtual machine itself is compiled for the host platform.
-The host system can then execute the obfuscated code only through this intermediary virtual machine layer.
+The host system can then execute the obfuscated code only through this intermediary virtual machine layer, essentially letting a CPU execute code from any arbitrarily constructed \ac{ISA}.
 These virtual machines are sometimes referred to as an emulator or interpreter, and execution of the virtualized program is similar to the execution pipeline of interpreted and bytecode based languages like Python, Java and JavaScript.
-The custom instruction set makes it very difficult to disassemble the program, and static analysis of the program is often impossible without first reverse engineering the custom virtual machine [@Liang2018; @Kinder2012].
+The custom instruction set makes it very difficult to disassemble the program, as the custom \ac{ISA} based executed code can be constructed in ways that do not match the binary encoding of other known architectures.
+Static analysis of the program is often impossible without first reverse engineering the custom virtual machine or by reverse engineering the custom instruction set from scratch like described in \autoref{binary-reverse-engineering-and-disassemblers} [@Liang2018; @Chernov2012; @Kinder2012].

-Obfuscation can be used to protect the intellectual property of the program, make finding and exploiting bugs harder, all by deterring reverse engineering efforts.
-It can also be used maliciously like circumventing malware detection tools.
-Obfuscation can make reverse engineering more challenging, however as the program is semantically equivalent, it is still possible to analyze the program and understand its behavior [@Ding2019; @Luo2014; @Popov2007; @Liang2018].
+Obfuscation serves multiple purposes: protecting intellectual property, hindering bug discovery and exploitation, and generally deterring reverse engineering efforts.
+However, it can also be employed maliciously to evade malware detection systems.
+While obfuscation complicates reverse engineering, the underlying program semantics remain unchanged, meaning that the obfuscated code is functionally equivalent to the original.
+This semantic equivalence ensures that with enough effort and appropriate techniques, reverse engineers can still decipher the program's behavior and functionality [@Ding2019; @Kinder2012; @Luo2014; @Popov2007; @Liang2018].

 ## Machine learning